-Figure 5 presents a comparison of density between the Random Head Node technique and the proposed Biggest Degree Node Head Technique (BDNHT).
+Fig 5 presents a comparison of density between the Random Head Node technique and the proposed Biggest Degree Node Head Technique (BDNHT).
 At five iterations, the density values are 0.06 for Random and 0.09 for BDNHT.
 When the number of iterations increases to twenty-five, the values rise to 0.14 and 0.17, respectively.
 These results indicate that the BDNHT method consistently achieves higher density, which reflects stronger intra-community connections-an essential characteristic of well-formed communities.

-Figure 5: Density Comparisor
+Figure 5: Density Comparison.

-Figure 6 compares the execution time of the existing Random Head Node d the proposed Biggest Degree Node cht y 15% more time than the Random Head Technique (BDNHT).
-The results indicate that BDNHT requ oxima 4 ms fo approach.
-Specifically, at five iterations, the execution tim dom and 13,218 ms for BDNHT.
-When the number of iterations increases to twenty-five, the 6,0 ns and 17,143 ms, respectively.
-While BDNHT es à consumes slightly more time, the trade-off is justified oved pe rmance in terms of community quality. oy its im gure Allustrates the memory usage comparison between the Random Head Node technique and the proposed Biggest Degree Node Head Technique (BDNHT).
-At five iterations, the memory consumption is 175.38 MB for Random and 175.74 MB for BDNHT.
-When increased to twenty-five iterations, the values rise to 190.38 MB and 192.54 MB, respectively.
-These results indicate that the proposed BDNHT method consumes approximately 3% more memory, which is a modest increase considering the performance benefits it offers.
+Fig 6 compares the execution time of the existing Random Head Node technique and the proposed Biggest Degree Node Head Technique (BDNHT).
+The results indicate that BDNHT requires approximately 15% more time than the Random approach.
+Specifically, at five iterations, the execution times are 11,614 ms for Random and 13,218 ms for BDNHT.
+When the number of iterations increases to twenty-five, the times are 16,014 ms and 17,143 ms, respectively.

+ISSN: 2788-7669

+While BDNHT consumes slightly more time, the trade-off is justified by its improved performance in terms of community quality.

-Figure 6: Comparison of Time Taken for Execution
+Fig 6 Comparison of Time Taken for Execution.